mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

    In class Circle, we don't need to define the point coordinates because they're already inherited as we can see

-   `: base(xpoint,ypoint)`.
+   `: base(xcoordinate,ycoordinate)`.
 Now we define the radius of the circle the constructor and the Accessors.

    ```c#